Philippine literature: Postwar Era

 As the Philippines gained its sovereignty from America, patriotism once again became a central theme in Filipino literature.
 Besides stories of Filipino mythology and history, there was also a boom in tales depicting the simple life of the common Filipino.
 These stories often took place in the countryside, and portrayed every day Filipino activities like church-going, farming, courting, and cockfighting.
 The most well-known example was the short story My Brother's Peculiar Chicken by Alejandro Roces.
-Other prominent writers during the mid-20th century were Carlos Bulosan, Nick Joaquin, Bienvenido Santos, and Rolando S. Rinio.
+Other prominent writers during the mid-20th century were Carlos Bulosan, Nick Joaquin, Wilfrido Nolledo, Bienvenido Santos, and Rolando S. Tinio.
 Carlos Bulosan, in particular, published the novel America Is In The Heart (1946), which became one of the earliest glimpses and representations of the life of Asian-American immigrants in the West.

 Later on, political and protest literature became wildly present, especially during the Martial Law era.
 By this time, there became a focus on criticizing and satirizing the current status of the Philippines, rather than just celebrating the nation like those before it.
 Lualhati Bautista was one of the earliest to infuse activism in her writing, crafting stories with heavy social commentaries, mainly feminism and injustice, such as Dekada '70 (1983) and Bata, Bata...
 Pa'no Ka Ginawa?
 (1988).
 Although her books were written in Filipino, they were translated into multiple languages and adapted into award-winning films.
 F. Sionil Jose is also a similar author who tackled social injustice and elitism in his Rosales Saga (1973-1984).
 Other works included the powerful Mga Ibong Mandaragit (1969) by Amado V. Hernandez and the Conjugal Dictatorship (1976) by Primitivo Mijares.

 The last decade and a half of the 20th century, after the ouster of the Marcos dictatorship by the civilian-led People Power Revolution of 1986, was characterized by rapid social and technological change.
 Some of the notable fiction from this period was strongly influenced by magic realism, including the works of César Ruiz Aquino, Alfred Yuson, and poet-fictionist Mario Gamalinda.